Moving to Australia from New Zealand?

 Should I move to Australia?
 This is a question hundreds of thousands of people around the world ask themselves each year.

-Moving to Australia is a big step and choosing a city is not an easy task, because Australia has many amazing places to live.
+Moving to Australia is a big step, and choosing a city is not easy because Australia has many amazing places to live.

-They all have their own unique opportunities and the below will help you choose which city suits you and your family best.
+They all have unique opportunities, and the information below will help you choose which city best suits you and your family.

 Whether you are moving for better pay, a warmer climate or adventure… Australia has it all!